Introduction to MySQL REVOKE

 The output of the REVOKE query is always a message that says ‘Query OK.
 0 row(s) affected’.

-Before discussing further on the REVOKE function, it would be desirable to have a strong understanding of the GRANT function and the scope and privileges of accesses in MySQL.
+Before discussing further the REVOKE function, it would be desirable to have a strong understanding of the GRANT function and the scope and privileges of accesses in MySQL.

 Syntax:

-The ‘REVOKE’ function has three levels and the syntax goes as below:
+The ‘REVOKE’ function has three levels, and the syntax goes as below:

 REVOKE privilege_type[column_name]